EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: EqDeepRx

 \subsection{Channel estimation and DenoiseNN}

-In order to deal with varying channel and SNR situations in channel smoothing phase, we replace the conventional frequency-domain smoothing filter with a learned \emph{DenoiseNN}.
+In order to deal with varying channel characteristics and SNRs in the channel smoothing phase, we replace the conventional frequency-domain smoothing filter with a learned \emph{DenoiseNN}.
 As summarized in Table~\ref{tab:eqdeeprx_details}, DenoiseNN operates \emph{only at pilot positions} and is applied \emph{independently for each RX--TX antenna pair} $(r,t)$, i.e., for each complex pilot grid $\widehat{H}_{\text{raw}}^{(r,t)} \in \mathbb{C}^{F_P \times S_P}$ extracted from $\widehat{\mathbf{H}}_{\text{raw}}$.
-Note that $F_P$ and $S_P$ denote the amount of pilot symbols along the subcarrier and OFDM symbol axes, respectively.
+Note that $F_P$ and $S_P$ denote the number of pilot symbols along the subcarrier and OFDM symbol axes, respectively.

 For each pair $(r,t)$, we first split complex values into two real channels (real/imag), yielding a tensor in $\mathbb{R}^{F_P \times S_P \times 2}$.
 This is processed by lightweight ResNet blocks applying down and upsampling for low-complexity smoothing / denoising operation (see \ref{sec:subsampled-blocks} for details).
-The blocks applies 1D convolutions in the frequency direction while preserving per-symbol structure in time.
+The blocks apply 1D convolutions in the frequency direction while preserving per-symbol structure in time.

 To allow the denoiser to access all pilot symbols, we insert a lightweight \emph{symbol/time mixer} implemented as a shared \emph{pointwise ($1\times1$) convolution} after each ResNet block.
 Concretely, for each pilot subcarrier, we reshape the features so that the $S_P$ pilot symbols are stacked into the channel dimension (for a small subset $C_s$ of channels), apply a $1\times1$ conv to linearly mix these stacked features \emph{independently for each subcarrier} (i.e., with weights shared over frequency), and then reshape back.
 The remaining channels bypass the mixer, and a residual connection is used.
 See Table~\ref{tab:eqdeeprx_details} for detailed list of operations.